pedroboechat/guides/my-guides/How to configure SAMBA to access your server's files from Windows Explorer.md

-# How to access your server's files from Windows Explorer
+# How to configure SAMBA to access your server's files from Windows Explorer

 ## On the server: